 This is quite a relevant topic as many webmasters have recently changed over to HTTPS following the HTTPS algorithm that boosted encrypted websites in the search results.

-While Gary Illyes admitted there was some benefit, he said that it was minimal and therefore, “not worth it” provided your 301 redirects were implemented correctly.
+While Gary Illyes admitted there was some benefit, he said that it was minimal and, therefore, “not worth it,” provided you implemented your 301 redirects correctly.